-Jessica Vaughn was appointed to Chief Credit Officer (CCO) on December 18, 2020.
-Jessica previously served as Vice President Credit for the previous five years.
+Jessica Vaughn serves as President and CEO and has served in this capacity since September 1, 2024.
+Jessica previously served as Chief Credit Officer (CCO) since December 2020.
+Prior to that, she served as Vice President of Credit.
 Jessica serves on the Colby Community College Board of Trustees, the Citizens Medical Foundation Board, and the Thomas County Extension Council Program Development Committee.

 Christopher Halbleib serves as Chief Financial Officer (CFO) and has served in this capacity since May 2021.
 Chris has been with the Association since September 2019 serving as Assistant CFO.
-Chris is a Certified Public Accountant and worked at a public accounting firm during the five years prior to joining the Association.
+Chris is a Certified Public Accountant and worked at a public accounting firm prior to joining the Association.

-Darris DeGood serves as the Chief Lending Officer (CLO) and has served in this capacity since January 2022.
-Darris previously served as the Vice President of Credit for the previous five years.
+Darris DeGood serves as the Chief Credit Officer (CCO) and has served in this capacity since September 1, 2024.
+Darris previously served as the Chief Lending Officer (CLO) since January 2022.
+Prior to that, he served as Vice President of Credit.